 Though student life is often associated with nights out, these days it’s more likely to mean nights in.
 A tough economy has cut disposable income for many, and if you’re studying then your bank balance has likely been obliterated!

-Of course Netflix’s lack of interest in students opens up the conversation to include other services offering streaming goodness for future generations.
+Of course Netflix’s lack of a student specific discount opens up the conversation to include other services offering streaming goodness for future generations.
 Below are some key examples:

 Amazon Prime Instant Video

 Netflix has a huge amount of exclusive content, but it isn’t the only game in town when it comes to specific movies or shows.

 Here's the thing: Amazon has branched out from retail to media production in recent years with lucrative results.
 Prime Instant Video provides a raft of viewable goodies and best of all they have an unlimited package tailored to students.

 Top Tip: If you have a student e-mail address (ending in “.ac.uk”) you can sign up for 6 months free access and after that it’s £39, which is half the price of a regular subscription!

 There’s also the option of paying monthly at £3.99 - this doesn’t save you in the long run, but if you don’t have the funds and need boxsets fast then that could be your best bet.

 Now TV is essentially a selection of Sky programming, delivering your entertainment in chunks rather than giving you the whole package, which can be pretty expensive.

 You can sign up online and if you want to stream it to your TV the most affordable option is a USB Smart Stick at £14.99, or you could connect your laptop to the TV.
 Alternatively the Now TV boxes can be found in major retail outlets for discount prices.